Golf. Is there a sport more appropriate for the video game format?

-Pictured: Not a lot going on here, but Nicklaus gives you a “Nice shot!” upon hitting the start button.
-“Thanks,” you reply.
-“All I did was hit the start button.”
+Pictured: Not a lot going on here, but Nicklaus gives you a hearty “Nice shot!” upon hitting the start button.
+“Thanks,” you reply, feeling very supported.
 That Jack Nicklaus.
 Nice guy.

-Watch as the golf course comes to life right before your eyes, loading horizontally one line at a time.
-Or is that Nicklaus, creating it with his mind out of pure will?
-The instruction manual doesn’t say anything about the game being a testament to Nicklaus as an all-powerful deity, so this could just be how the game loads.
+Watch as the golf course comes to life right before your eyes, loading horizontally, line by line.
+Or is that Nicklaus, creating the course out of pure will?
+The instruction manual doesn’t say anything about the game being a tribute to Nicklaus as adevious cyber-lord, so this could just be how the game loads.
 The truth is, we’ll never know.

 In this era, there seemed to be 20 or 30 all-purpose noises used to indicate a variety of things.
 Driving the ball in this game includes a sound effect that I’m pretty sure I heard in another game when it was supposed to be a dog barking.

 You can hit Augusta, Pebble Beach, Muirfield, among others and this explosion of several noises and colors even features a four player option which, yeah, sounds silly now, but that's the kind of game feature that used to bulge people's eyeballs out of their sockets.
-Seriously, you don't have to invite your friends over one at a time anymore.
-If only you had more than one friend.
+Seriously, you don't have to invite your friends over one at a time anymore; the challenge was having more than one friend.
 The modern version of this is getting screamed at by a racist preteen voice through a headset.

 Fun fact on this one: People playing this on a Mac with 1 Mb of RAM didn't have sufficient enough memory to play as the female character option.

 Lee Trevino’s Fighting Golf